awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

    1. For **SNS Region**, choose the AWS Region that hosts the SNS topics for this AWS Chatbot subscription\.

    1. For **SNS topic**, choose the SNS topic for the client subscription\.
-This topic determines the content that will be sent to the Slack channel\.
+This topic determines the content that will be sent to the Amazon Chime webhook\.
 If more than one topic is available, you can choose them from the same dropdown\.

    1. If you want to add an SNS topic from another Region to the notification subscription, choose **Add another Region**\.